Open Bible Data Home About News OET Key

 Structure and Formatting

 Micah is written mainly in a poetic form.
 Most of the prophets wrote to either the Northern Kingdom or the Southern Kingdom.
-Micah wrote to both of them at times without clear distinction, as he did in this chapter.
+Micah wrote to both of them at times without clear distinction, as he did in this chapter.1.
+Yahweh comes to judge the nations (1–5)2.
+Samaria is destroyed because of its sin (6–7)3.
+Micah mourns the coming judgment on Judah (8–16)

 Translation Issues in This Chapter

-This passage sounds unusual in English because of its construction in Hebrew.
-It contains several “puns” or “plays on words.”
-The names of the cities are used to describe their destruction.
+Several times in this chapter, the names of the cities are used to describe their destruction.
+This sounds unusual in English because of its construction in Hebrew.
+It contains several “plays on words.”
 “Lachish will be lashed” is an example of this type of construction.
-This poetic element might metaphors describing the actual way they will be punished.
-(See: figs-metaphor)
+This kind of poetic element rarely carries into other languages but including the information in a footnote may be helpful.

 BI Mic 1:0 ©